Sheet music: Purpose and use

 Sheet music can be used as a record of, a guide to, or a means to perform, a song or piece of music.
 Sheet music enables instrumental performers who are able to read music notation (a pianist, orchestral instrument players, a jazz band, etc.) or singers to perform a song or piece.
 Music students use sheet music to learn about different styles and genres of music.
 The intended purpose of an edition of sheet music affects its design and layout.
 If sheet music is intended for study purposes, as in a music history class, the notes and staff can be made smaller and the editor does not have to be worried about page turns.
 For a performance score, however, the notes have to be readable from a music stand and the editor has to avoid excessive page turns and ensure that any page turns are placed after a rest or pause (if possible).
-As well, a score or part in a thick bound book will not stay open, so a performance score or part needs to be in a thinner binding or use a binding format which will lie open on a music stand.
+Also, a score or part in a thick bound book will not stay open, so a performance score or part needs to be in a thinner binding or use a binding format which will lie open on a music stand.

 In classical music, authoritative musical information about a piece can be gained by studying the written sketches and early versions of compositions that the composer might have retained, as well as the final autograph score and personal markings on proofs and printed scores.

 Comprehending sheet music requires a special form of literacy: the ability to read music notation.
 An ability to read or write music is not a requirement to compose music.
 There have been a number of composers and songwriters who have been capable of producing music without the capacity themselves to read or write in musical notation, as long as an amanuensis of some sort is available to write down the melodies they think of.
 Examples include the blind 18th-century composer John Stanley and the 20th-century songwriters Lionel Bart, Irving Berlin and Paul McCartney.
 As well, in traditional music styles such as the blues and folk music, there are many prolific songwriters who could not read music, and instead played and sang music "by ear".

 The skill of sight reading is the ability of a musician to perform an unfamiliar work of music upon viewing the sheet music for the first time.
 Sight reading ability is expected of professional musicians and serious amateurs who play classical music, jazz and related forms.
 An even more refined skill is the ability to look at a new piece of music and hear most or all of the sounds (melodies, harmonies, timbres, etc.) in one's head without having to play the piece or hear it played or sung.
 Skilled composers and conductors have this ability, with Beethoven being a noted historical example.
-Not everyone has that specific skill.
-For some people music sheets are meaningless, whereas others may view them as melodies and a form of art.